 Tip: if you’re visiting the Glacier area in fall, be sure to have plenty of snacks/lunch stuff in your vehicle as most services near the Park are closed.

-8. Horseback riding at Bar W Guest Ranch
+Go Horseback Riding at Bar W Guest Ranch

 Our day started at the Bar W Guest Ranch outside of town and this was a huge thing for us.
 This was the first time either of the kids got to ride horses.
 They.
 Were.
 Pros.
 We were actually kind of nervous that they would be scared to ride horses but they were incredibly brave and had so much fun when they went out on their own ride… without us.
 Whatever.